 Prerequisite: MUBUS-220 Music Business Law and Contracts 2.
-Analysis of real-world disputes in the music industry, including the various legal and equitable doctrines as applied by courts rendering judgment in those cases, exploring a broad range of legal issues and causes of action: copyright infringements, contract disputes, artist/manager disputes, trademark infringements and dilutions, trade dress, misappropriations of personality and publicity rights, "soundalike" and "look alike" personality rights infringements, performers' actions to disaffirm contracts entered when they were minors, co-authors' disputes, fraud cases, publishing disputes, licensing disputes, and conflict-of-law cases balancing the interactions between the laws of different countries in the same case.
+Analysis of real-world disputes in the music industry, including the various legal and equitable doctrines as applied by courts rendering judgment in those cases, exploring a broad range of legal issues and causes of action: copyright infringements, contract disputes, artist/ manager disputes, trademark infringements and dilutions, trade dress, misappropriations of personality and publicity rights, "sound-alike" and "look alike" personality rights infringements, performers' actions to disaffirm contracts entered when they were minors, co-authors' disputes, fraud cases, publishing disputes, licensing disputes, and conflictof-law cases balancing the interactions between the laws of different countries in the same case.
 One lecture hour per week for one quarter.

+Introduction to Music Publishing.
 Topics include the business and creative responsibilities of a publisher, how to copyright songs and recorded works, how royalties are paid to writers and publishers, an overview of various royalty income streams, and the scope and functions of the Performing Rights Organizations (PRO) and emerging music rights organizations.
-Hands-on exercises include copyright and PRO form execution, completing cue sheets using online forms, and performance, sync, and mechanical licenses.
-In addition, as the industry is firmly entrenched in digital platforms, ongoing developments in the world of music publishing will be discussed.
+Hands-on exercises include copyright and PRO form execution, completing cue sheets using online forms, and performance, sync, and mechanical licenses used in both traditional and new digital medias.
 Two lecture hours per week for one quarter.

 Prerequisite: MUBUS-130 Music Publishing and Licensing 1.
+Global Markets.
 A study of publishing with a global focus.
 Concepts include sub-publishing in non-U.S. territories, international copyright terms and extensions, royalty payments and international PRO's (Songwriter Societies).
 In addition, the creative aspects of music publishing with a global perspective are examined, including songwriter relationships, song plugging and promoting music in alternative markets.
 Two lecture hours per week for one quarter.

 Prerequisite: MUBUS-230 Music Publishing and Licensing 2.
 Co-requisite: MUBUS-350 Accounting and Finance 2.
+Music Licensing and Alternative Catalog Income.
 An examination of the significant revenue streams generated by licensing recordings for use in TV, film, trailers, commercials, video games, digital and mobile platforms, print music and lyrics, compilations/special projects, karaoke, toys, greeting cards, and more.
 Topics include an overview and analysis of typical deal structures, contracts, forms, and licenses used in the field along with the process of music rights clearance and royalty disbursements.
 Also explored is the use of metadata and advancements in music recognition technology.
 Two lecture hours per week for one quarter.

 Prerequisite: MUBUS-330 Music Publishing and Licensing 3.
+Music Supervision and Music Libraries.
 The role of the music supervisor is explored as well as how to submit music for various types of projects.
 Topics also include music libraries, configuration of music for them and how this affects royalty disbursement, along with a review of the numerous publishing deals available in today's business.
 Students also study to employ online resources to gather information on film and TV productions as well as methods for connecting with industry professionals to further their own careers.
 Two lecture hours per week for one quarter.